 Get the Support You Need at Oceanfront Recovery

 Health and happiness can be a part of your story.
 Recovery from addiction and alcoholism is possible, and a brighter future is waiting for you in sobriety.
-Oceanfront Recovery, a treatment facility in beautiful Laguna beach, offers Yoga and Meditation as one of many treatment techniques in the Residential Treatment program.
-For more information about Residential Treatment and other treatment options, please call today: (877) 279-1777
+Oceanfront Recovery, a treatment facility in beautiful Laguna Beach, California, offers yoga and meditation as one of our residential treatment programs’ treatment techniques.
+Some of our other treatment programs include: